 Many artists have covered this song.
 This is the 1978 version, and it sounds a lot like Kelly Clarkson’s version!
 Even though the titles and artists are different, the lyrics are similar.

 But the Eagles’ version is focused on the future.
-They emphasis the happiness that will be theirs.
+They emphasize the happiness that will be theirs.
 All it will take is for their loved one to stop traveling during the holidays.

 20. "All Alone on Christmas” by Darlene Love